shravanramv/To-Do-App-Python/README.md

 ## Documentation

-For further documentation, can refer to [Documentation](https://flet.dev/docs/tutorials/python-todo/)
+For further documentation, you can refer to the [Flet Documentation](https://flet.dev/docs/) and a [how to build a To-Do app](https://flet.dev/docs/tutorials/python-todo/)